 Founded in 1997, the UCLA Parent Empowerment Project, housed in Center X in the Department of Education at the University of California, Los Angeles, has provided research-based professional learning experiences supporting schools, communities and families to develop, implement, nurture and sustain culturally relevant and responsive family and village engagement and parent leadership in schools.

-- Parents are their children’s first and very important teacher.
+- Parents are experts and their children’s first and most important teachers;

-- We seek to utilize and build on the cultural assets of the communities with whom we partner.
+- We utilize and build on the cultural wealth and knowledge of the communities with whom we partner.

 - We engage schools in critical practices around culturally relevant and responsive ways to engage families and communities, which includes addressing and repairing harm, establishing and maintaining trust and building relationships rooted in reciprocity for the betterment and academic success of students.